arith-lang/proto-impl/docs/README.md

 # Welcome to Arith

-Arith is a Lisp-like programming language implemented in JavaScript.
+Arith is a Lisp-like, ML-influenced programming language implemented in JavaScript.
 It's designed for use in either the browser or on the server (via Node.js).

 It's *very* early in the development process, so everything in these docs is subject to change without notice.
 With that disclaimer out of the way, let's dive into the language itself so you can see how it works!